tensorflow/tfjs/README.md

 You can serve these files similarly as shown in the inference [example] (./demo).

 ### Limitations

 Currently Tensorflow.js only supports a limit set of Tensorflow Ops, here is the [full list](./docs/supported_ops.md).
 When you converting model with any unsupported Ops, the convert.py script will prompt the unsupported Ops list at the end of the execution.
 Please fill bugs to let us know what Ops you need support with.

+## FAQ

+1. What Tensorflow models does the converter currently support?

+Image-based models (MobileNet, SqueezeNet, add more if you tested) are the most supported.
+Models with control flow ops (e.g. RNNs) are not yet supported.
+The convert.py script will validate the model you have and show a list of unsupported ops in your model.
+See [this list](./docs/supported_ops.md) for which ops are currently supported.

+2. Will model with large weights work?

+While the browser supports loading 100-500MB models, the page load time, the inference time and the user experience would not be great.
+We recommend using models that are designed for edge devices (e.g. phones).
+These models are usually smaller than 30MB.

+3. Will the model and weight files be cached in the browser?

+Yes, we are splitting the weights into files of 4MB chunks, which enable the browser to cache them automatically.
+If the model architecture is less than 4MB (most models are), it will also be cached.

+4. Will it support model with quantization?

+Not yet.
+We are planning to add quantization support soon.

 ## Development